Rules and Regulations for Contractors

-The purpose of these rules and regulations is to implement the Contractors’ Registration Law, R.I.
+The purpose of this Part is to administer and enforce the Contractors’ Registration Law, R.I.
 Gen. Laws Chapter 5-65.
 The Contractors’ Registration Law requires every contractor, remodeler and most subcontractors who are in the business of building or repairing residential or commercial structures and their appurtenances in the State of Rhode Island to register with the Contractors’ Registration and Licensing Board, so that claims filed against them can be heard and settled.
 Any person who fails to register as a contractor, as stipulated, is subject to penalties for operating without a registration.

 A. "Appurtenance" means any accessory improvement to real estate associated with a primary structure.
 An appurtenance includes, but is not limited to, any of the following, located on land owned by the owner of the structure to enhance the residential or commercial use of the structure:

 1. Garage or carport;